 Capacitance was measured by the number of Leyden jars, but the jars varied in size and the thickness of the glass, so this was not a precise measurement.
 It would be anachronistic to apply modern units of measurement to the early experimenters’ jars—such units had not yet been invented or standardized, and the mathematical relationships of energy, capacitance, and voltage difference had not yet been discovered.
 But according to one modern source, a typical pint-size Leyden jar (roughly half a liter) would likely have had a capacitance of about 1 nanofarad and the energy of about 1 joule.

-Franklin also constructed an electrical battery by linking Leyden jars together in series, such as the one shown at top, which Joseph Hopkinson, Thomas’s son, donated to the American Philosophical Society in 1836.
+Franklin also constructed an electrical battery by linking Leyden jars together in parallel, such as the one shown at top, which Joseph Hopkinson, Thomas’s son, donated to the American Philosophical Society in 1836.
 The battery’s 35 jars increased the amount of electricity Franklin could use in an experiment.

 Franklin’s fascination with electricity spilled over to more elaborate parlor tricks.
 In the summer of 1749 he hosted an electrical feast, which began with Franklin electrocuting a turkey and then roasting it on a spit that was turned by an electrically powered jack.
 Guests sipped wine from electrically charged glasses, which gave a small shock when brought to the lips.
 He invented a game called Treason, which featured an electrified portrait of the King of England wearing a removable gilt crown.
 Players got shocked if they were holding the frame while they attempted to steal the crown.